C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 ![Enclosure-Closed](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/Enclosure/enclosure-closed.jpg)

-## More information
+## Why a Nano?
 I built this bridge using an Arduino Nano, as opposed to an ESP8266 because:
-* I liked the reliability of a direct USB connection (no dependency on wifi network)
+* I liked the reliability of a direct USB connection (no dependency on the wifi network)
 * I needed to use SPI slave mode (the radio is designed to be the master)...
 The ESP8266 only supports SPI as a master